-Did you know Lancaster was once infamous as a “wide open” city for vice?
-Around 1900, police and other officials encouraged and even participated in prostitution, gambling, and drinking.
+Did you know that Lancaster was once infamous as a “wide open” city for vice?
+Around 1900, local officials encouraged and even participated in prostitution, gambling, and drinking.
+In the 1920s, Lancaster citizens scoffed at Prohibition, set up elaborate bootlegging operations, and usually refused to help federal agents.

 Cabs idled in front of brothels on Water Street.
 Red lights illuminated the transom windows, while music from player pianos invited passersby to the temptations inside.